 - Evidence of characteristics or potential required of competent social work practitioners as defined in the mission statement of the School.
 Such evidence may be derived from application materials, letters of reference, pertinent work or volunteer experience, and performance in S141 Introduction to Social Work.

-Applications must be received by December 1st to be considered for the Spring semester and May 1st to be considered for the Fall semester.
+Applications must be received by the Monday after Thanksgiving to be considered for the following spring semester and the Monday after spring break to be considered for the following fall semester.
 Applications received after these dates may be reviewed depending upon availability for spaces in the program but are not guaranteed review for the following semester.